NLnetLabs/mimir/README.md

-# dnsp - A DNS Proxy
+# mimir - A DNS Proxy

 This proxy is designed with three use cases in mind: